kevmannn/yieldboon/README.md

 ### Finding a new (simpler) way of showing (meaningful) context and letting go of idealism in the process
 Early on, rendering a map component to show the geographic context of forecasts appeared very desirable, but picturing how everything in the app should meaningfully fit together became less and less clear.
 This fact (combined with the possibility of reckoning with the map component's not-very-well-documented API) pushed me to reconsider my idea.
-Then the idea of using a prominent chart appeared.
+Then the idea of using a prominent chart appeared as a simpler way to achieve a similar sense of context.

 ### Chasing down bugs related to working with cached state
 Getting used to a workflow where the entirety of the state was cached proved unwise.
 This began as a way of getting around making